Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Discussion

-There are other imbalance metrics and the choice seems arbitrary or one of convenience.
+Our work leaves many unanswered questions.
+First, there are other imbalance metrics and the choice of Mahalanobis distance seems arbitrary or one of convenience especially when real-world response models are non-linear.
 Recently, \citet[Section 2.3]{Kallus2018} proved that the optimal imbalance metric is dependent on the choice of norm for the response model.
-For instance, if the norm is Lipschitz, then the optimal $\imbal$ would capture the deviation from a paire matching allocation, such as pairwise Mahalanobis distance (ibid, Theorem 4).
+For instance, if the norm is Lipschitz, then the optimal $\imbal$ would capture the deviation from a pair-matching allocation, such as pairwise Mahalanobis distance (ibid, Theorem 4). \citet{Krieger2020} propose a design that uses both rerandomization and matching together.
 If the norm is the sup norm, then the optimal $\imbal$ is one that captures deviation from an incomplete blocking design (ibid, Theorem 3).
-If the squared norm is $\oneover{n}\bbeta^\top \XtXinv \bbeta$, i.e. a measure of the signal in the linear model, then the optimal $\imbal$ is the Mahalanobis distance (ibid, Section 2.3.3).
+If the squared norm is $n^{-1} \bbeta^\top \XtXinv \bbeta$, i.e. a measure of the signal in the linear model, then the optimal $\imbal$ is the Mahalanobis distance (ibid, Section 2.3.3).
 If the response function is represented by a reproducing Kernel Hilbert Space, then the optimal $\imbal$ would be $ \w^\top \K \w$ where $\K$ is the $n \times n$ \emph{gram matrix}, a matrix whose $i,j$ entries tally the kernel distance from $\x_i$ to $\x_j$ (ibid, Equation 4.2).
 These kernel spaces can be infinite in dimension and thereby can model non-parametric response functions.
-The exponential kernel with kernel distance function $\expnostr{\x_i^\top\x_j}$ can be seen as modeling all polynomials (with infinite degree) and the Gaussian kernel with kernel distance function $\expnostr{-\normsq{\x_i - \x_j}}$ is especially flexible (these were two examples given in ibid, Section 2.4).
+The exponential kernel with kernel distance function $\expnostr{\x_i^\top\x_j}$ can be seen as modeling all polynomials (with infinite degree) and the Gaussian kernel with kernel distance function $\expnostr{-\normsq{\x_i - \x_j}}$ is especially flexible (the two examples in ibid, Section 2.4).

 Since the true model is unknown, one would want to employ an $\imbal$ sufficiently flexible to not suffer poor performance if the model deviates from their arbitrary choice.
 Thus, the Gaussian kernel is recommended in practice (ibid, Section 6).
 Our software contains options for a wide variety of choices for $\imbal$.